-As a result, they don’t understand either the nature or degree of change required to succeed in the low-demand, high-competition Buyer’s Market, conditions that will prevail for the balance of their careers.
+As a result, they don’t understand either the nature or degree of change required to succeed in the lower-demand, higher-competition Buyer’s Market, conditions that will prevail for the balance of their careers.

 "...based on a defensible position in a specific market segment"

-Another legacy of the bull market is that most lawyers are identified merely by practice lable, e.g., “litigators,” “real estate lawyers,” or “corporate lawyers.”
+Another legacy of the bull market is that most lawyers are identified merely by practice label, e.g., “litigator,” “real estate lawyer,” or “corporate lawyer.”
 According to martindale.com, that makes them one of 300,000 litigators, 180,000 real estate lawyers, or 170,000 corporate lawyers.
 Practice-area labels communicate no value at all, and provide no differentiation unless you’re already one of a small handful of lawyers who are considered Top Five or Top Ten in your specialty.

 Lawyers’ capabilities in relation to these standards

 Competency requires you to apply knowledge through challenging attempts.
 It’s the doing of the thing.
-For example, I can lecture about business development techniques, but unless lawyers practice them, they’ll never be competent.
+For example, I can explain business development techniques, but unless lawyers practice them, they’ll never be competent.

-Law firms and lawyers are unaware of these considerations, so they’re both operating in the Unconscious Incompetence stage of the competence cycle, i.e., they don’t know what they don’t know.
+Law firms and lawyers are unaware of these considerations, so both are operating in the Unconscious Incompetence stage of the competence cycle, i.e., they don’t know what they don’t know.

 The Four Stages of Competence model a person's path from ignorance to mastery.

 Anyone exposed to a new idea or skill begins at Unconscious Incompetence, and must progress through the four stages in sequence.
-One characteristic of Unconscious Incompetence is unfounded confidence in our innate ability to perform, due to ignorance of what it actually takes to perform.
-Therefore, have no appetite for training or coaching.
-With no perceived deficiency, why would we need it?
+One characteristic of Unconscious Incompetence is unfounded overconfidence in our innate ability to perform, due to ignorance of what it actually takes to perform.
+Since we don’t recognize a deficiency, we have no appetite for training or coaching.
+Why would we need it?